letendrt/Mass-Borealis-Odesi-Deaccessioning/README.md

     <kbd><img width="696" height="190" alt="image" src="https://github.com/user-attachments/assets/76447dee-5b8f-4be8-87a2-c07bf82fccf7" /></kbd>

-3) Download backups of datasets by running the following command line - make sure to edit in the path to the log.txt file created by the python script:
+3) Download backups of datasets by running the following command line - make sure to edit in the path to your log.txt file created by the python script:

     ```Get-Content "C:\path\to\log.txt" | ForEach-Object { Invoke-Expression $_ }```